wphogan/banda-gulp/README.md

 1. From the terminal, in the 'wp-content' folder, run `git clone https://github.com/wphogan/banda-gulp`.

-2. CD into the new 'wp-gulp' directory and run `npm install`.
+2. CD into the new 'banda-gulp' directory and run `npm install`.

-3. From 'wp-gulp', run `gulp`.
+3. From 'banda-gulp', run `gulp`.

 4. The `gulp` command is configured with LiveReload.
 It automatically injects CSS edits into the browser.
 Add and activate LiveReload to [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).